 - TI MSP430FR6989 Dev BoardAD9850 DDS Synthesizer

-- Panasonic polymer capacitors to be evaluated as listed in the report format section of this blog.
+- Panasonic polymer capacitors to be evaluated as listed in the report format section of this post.

-The Panasonic polymer capacitors chosen for the experiment are ones where similarly rated (capacitance and voltage) aluminum electrolytic and ceramic capacitors were readily at hand for comparison.
+Similarly rated (capacitance and voltage) aluminum electrolytic and ceramic capacitors readily at hand were also tested.

 ESR Measurement Theory